What’s New in 2026

 Tulalip Casino Undergoing 2-Year Renovation

 Tulalip Casino announced a 2-year renovation plan on its 20th anniversary in late 2023.
-The project includes a 70,250-square-foot addition and a major renovation to the rest of the property.
-The scheduled completion is set for late 2025.
+The project includes a 70,250-square-foot addition and a major renovation to the rest of the property, which opened in July 2025.
+Now, renovations to the casino are underway, and scheduled completion is set for late 2026.
 Learn more here.

 General Developments